Considerations:

 - Quickly talk to the student and evaluate the situation.
 Prepare the student.

-- Quickly review the medication administration form, the medical provider or district protocol/plan form, and the parent/guardian consent form, if available, as you review the “5 Rights” of medication administration.
+- Quickly review the medication administration form, the medical provider or district protocol/plan form, and the parent/guardian consent form, if available

 - The right medication